LinkedInLearning/continuous-integration-tools-4490242/README.md

 Use the exercise files as a reference for these implementations.

 ### Intermediate level
 If you are already familiar with continuous integration, use these exercise files to explore each tool.
-The `README` file in each lesson will help to guide and expedite your exploration.
+The `README` file in each lesson will help guide and expedite your exploration.

 It will be helpful if you have some experience with: